Annesley Junior School

-Annesley Junior School, formerly known as Methodist Ladies' College and Annesley College, is an independent day school for girls and boys aged from two years old to year 6, located in Wayville, a suburb of Adelaide, South Australia.
+Annesley Junior School, formerly known as Methodist Ladies' College and Annesley College, is an independent day school for girls and boys from two years old to year 6.
+It is located in Wayville, a suburb of Adelaide, South Australia.
 It has a co-educational early learning centre for children between the ages of two and five, and a primary school for reception to year 6.
 It is affiliated with the Association of Independent Schools of South Australia, and the Junior School Heads Association of Australia (JSHAA).

 Founded as Methodist Ladies' College in 1902 and later changing its name to Annesley College, it used to be a girls' school catering for students from Reception to Year 12.
 Annesley has been an International Baccalaureate World School since December 2005.

 Campus and curriculum

 Annesley Junior School is located on a single campus in Wayville, opposite the Adelaide Parklands, 500 metres from the Adelaide CBD.
 Notable facilities include the historic 'Gillingham Hall' seating the whole school and a Chapel.

 Annesley Junior School's academic programs include the Primary Years Program of the International Baccalaureate (IBPYP).

-There are two intakes into reception each year, in terms one and three.
-This will continue from 2014 when South Australian government schools will move to a single intake.
+Intakes to the Early Learning Centre and Reception are in January and July.
+Older children are able to enter throughout the year subject to places being available.